codvatechlabs/devops-sep-2023/README.md

 # devops-sep-2023
-This is previous recording website for CodvaTech Labs DevOps BootCamp Course
+This is previous recording website for CodvaTech Labs DevOps BootCamp